Countercultures are groups of people who attempt to challenge the prevailing cultural norms, assumptions, trends, or ideologies of a society.

 They were also instrumental in the movement against the Vietnam War and the excesses of capitalism.

 The Punk movement was born in the United Kingdom in the 1970s.
-It was loud and trenchant, with a distinctive anti-establishment tenor born out of its working-class origins.
+It was loud and trenchant, with a distinctive anti-establishment tenor born out of its working-class and blue collar origins.

 Both Hippie and Punk countercultures, besides their strong anti-authoritarian politics were defined by particular aesthetics, musical tastes, and ways of dressing that instantly set them apart from larger society.